Jon Jones: Training

-Jones has trained with Team BombSquad out of Cortland, New York, then briefly with the Tristar Gym in Montreal, Canada and most recently at Jackson's MMA in Albuquerque, New Mexico.
+Jones has trained with Team BombSquad out of Cortland, New York, then briefly with the Tristar Gym in Montreal, Canada, and most recently at Jackson's MMA in Albuquerque, New Mexico.
 He also trained as a power-lifter during his suspension from the UFC.

+Jones's training emphasizes versatility, strength, and technical mastery, ensuring he remains dominant.
+His regimen includes a combination of wrestling drills, striking practice, grappling sessions, and high-intensity functional training, all designed to enhance his overall fight game.
+To refine his striking and transitions, Jones incorporates pad work, sparring, and clinch drills into his routine.
+His training also features explosive strength exercises, plyometrics, and agility drills, which boost his speed and power.

+During training camps, Jones trains six days a week, balancing intense workouts with active recovery sessions.
+As the fight nears, he reduces the intensity to give his body time to fully recover.
+He shifts his focus to honing technical precision and engages in lighter sparring, ensuring he enters the fight in optimal physical and mental condition.

 Fighting style

 Jones stands out by his high adaptability and flawless technique in the cage and has been described as "one of the most dynamic, innovative, and constantly evolving fighters in the history of MMA" and "perhaps the greatest martial artist ever to step into an octagon".
 Jones capitalizes on his great range and defensive wrestling to land blows in a creative, unorthodox style.

 He employs a diverse kicking technique, favoring front kicks to the body and head, roundhouse kicks to the legs and upper body, and his most known technique, the "oblique kick", a controversial move that targets his opponent's knee.
-The oblique kick was a technique popularized by Bruce Lee, who Jones cited as an inspiration.
+The oblique kick was a technique popularized by Bruce Lee, whom Jones cited as an inspiration.

 Jones also excels in the clinch, where he is skilled at controlling his opponent's arms and scoring elbow and knee strikes.
-On the ground, he has excellent positional control and an ability to find openings for punches and elbow strikes.
+He uses Greco-Roman wrestling takedowns like lateral drops from overhooks, as well as a variety of judo throws, like osoto gari, harai goshi and deashi harai, which he claims he picked up by watching them on YouTube.
+Once on the ground, he has excellent positional control and an ability to find openings for punches and elbow strikes.